 - Presentation API: assembles media resources (images, audio, video) and metadata into a manifest — a JSON-LD document describing how a digital object is structured and displayed

-A Swiss postal archive photograph served via IIIF Image API — zoom, pan, and rotate directly in the browser:
+A photograph from the Swiss postal archive is served through the IIIF Image API (https://iiif.ptt-archiv.ch/iiif/3/P-38-2-1851-08.jp2/info.json) in Leaflet-IIIF, a lightweight image viewer.
+You can zoom, pan and rotate the image directly in the browser.

 The Image API exposes a simple URL pattern: {base}/{identifier}/{region}/{size}/{rotation}/{quality}.{format} — any pixel crop can be requested without preprocessing.
 The Presentation API wraps one or more media resources into a manifest that tells a client (viewer/player) how to display or play the object Mirador and Universal Viewer are the two most widely deployed open-source IIIF viewers.